Salix arbutifolia

-Chosenia arbutifolia (syn.
-Salix arbutifolia Pall.) is a flowering plant in the family Salicaceae, native to Korea, Northeast China, Sakhalin, Kamchatka and the Russian Far East.
+Salix arbutifolia, synonym Chosenia arbutifolia, is a flowering plant in the family Salicaceae, native to Japan, Korea, northeastern China, Siberia and the Russian Far East.
+It has been treated as the sole member of genus Chosenia.

-Its name is taken from the Joseon dynasty which ruled Korea until 1897.
-It is the sole member of genus Chosenia, but is included within the closely related genus Salix by some authors.
+Description

-It is a deciduous, willow-like wind-pollinated tree generally reaching a height of 20–30 m with a columnar crown and grey-brown peeling bark.
+It is a deciduous, wind-pollinated tree generally reaching a height of 20–30 m with a columnar crown and grey-brown peeling bark.
 The leaves are 5–8 cm long and 1.5-2.3 cm broad, with a very finely serrated to nearly entire margin, and an acuminate apex.
 The flowers are aggregated in pendulous catkins 1–3 cm long; it is dioecious, with male and female flowers on separate trees.
-Chosenias are fast-growing pioneer trees on sand and pebble river banks.
+It is a fast-growing pioneer tree on sand and pebble river banks.

+Distribution

+Salix arbutifolia is native to the Russian Far East (Khabarovsk Krai, the Kuril Islands, Magadan Oblast, Primorsky Krai, and Sakhalin), Siberia (Buryatia, Chita Oblast, Irkutsk Oblast, and the Sakha Republic), North-Central China, Inner Mongolia, Japan, and Korea.

+Cultivation

-Traditionally distributed alongside mountain river banks, owing to its favorable characteristics such as strong stress resistance and fast growth it would be useful for landscape planting, but is hard to propagate and has been categorized as endangered in China.
+Traditionally grown alongside mountain river banks, owing to its favorable characteristics such as strong stress resistance and fast growth it would be useful for landscape planting, but is hard to propagate and has been categorized as endangered in China.
 A high-quality chromosome-level genome has been produced with a total size of 338.93 Mb to provide comprehensive information for germplasm protection and future functional genomic studies.